dashbase/dashbase-quickstart/README.md

 export DOCKER_HOST=localhost:2374
 ```

-If you created an EC2 instance using docker-machine, you can use `docker-machine env` command to connect to the docker daemon on the manager node.
+If you are using an existing EC2 instance, you can set up SSH tunnel to the Docker daemon running on the instance (see the above example), or you can SCP the contents of the current directory to the instance, and run the next step on the instance.
+Make sure that the instance have docker-compose installed.

 6. Deploy the stack.
 ```